realityforge/gwt-keycloak/README.md

 Then you can interact with the Keycloak object from within the browser.

+First you need to setup a Keycloak instance.
+Assuming your keycloak server has an application client named `"MyApp"` and the configuration json is at `http://127.0.0.1:8080/myapp/keycloak.json` then you end up with code like:

 ```java
 final Keycloak keycloak = new Keycloak( "MyApp", "http://127.0.0.1:8080/myapp/keycloak.json" );